Top 10 English Loanwords In Malay

 8 Sains (Science)

 The spelling of this word is based on the pronunciation of its origin.
-Both the two words mean science.
-Both Malay and Indonesian use that word even though Indonesian also use the word "ilmu".
+Both words mean science.
+Both Malay and Indonesian use that word, even though Indonesian also uses the word "ilmu".

 By its form, it means chocolate.
-Mainly used in Malay language and it has the same cognate in Indonesian "cokelat".
-Take note that the letter C in both languages is pronounced as "ch" just like in Italian.
-However, Indonesian "cokelat" came from a Dutch word "chocolade".
-Both the two words came from Spanish "chocolate"which is rooted in a Nahuatl word "xocolatl".
+It is mainly used in the Malay language and has the same cognate in Indonesian, "cokelat".
+Take note that the letter "C" in both languages is pronounced as "ch," just like in Italian.
+However, the Indonesian word "cokelat" came from the Dutch word "chocolade."
+Both of these words originated from the Spanish word "chocolate," which in turn has its roots in the Nahuatl word "xocolatl."

 The Contenders